 Coronary angioplasty (AN-jee-o-plas-tee) is a procedure to open clogged blood vessels of the heart.
 Coronary angioplasty treats vessels, called coronary arteries, which deliver blood to heart muscles.
 A tiny balloon on a narrow tube, called a catheter, is used to widen a clogged artery and improve blood flow.

-Angioplasty is often combined with the permanent placement of a small wire mesh tube called a stent to help prop the artery open and decrease its chance of narrowing again.
-Some stents are coated with medication to help keep your artery open (drug-eluting stents), while others are not (bare-metal stents).
+Angioplasty is often followed by the placement of a small wire mesh tube called a stent.
+The stent helps prop the artery open and decreases the chance of the artery narrowing again.
+Most stents are coated with medicine that helps keep the artery open.

 Why it's done

 If there's too much cholesterol in the blood, the cholesterol and other substances may form deposits called plaque.
 Plaque can cause an artery to become narrowed or blocked.
 If a plaque ruptures, a blood clot can form.
 Plaque and blood clots can reduce blood flow through an artery.

 Angioplasty with stent placement is used to treat the buildup of fats, cholesterol, and other substances in and on the artery walls, a condition called atherosclerosis.
 Atherosclerosis is a common cause of blockages in the heart arteries.
 Blockage or narrowing of these blood vessels is called coronary artery disease.

 Angioplasty improves blood flow to the heart.
 Your healthcare team may recommend this treatment if:

 - Medicines or lifestyle changes have not improved heart health.